 Fee Payment Extension

 The U.S. Mission to Turkey understands that some K visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
-At this time, we are only providing limited services due to health and safety concerns.
-In the meantime, rest assured that the U.S. Mission has extend the validity of your payment/fee until September 30, 2022.
-Please continue to monitor this site for information on when we will return to routine visa operations.
+Please note that payment/fee validity were extended through September 30, 2022.